liftkit/liftkit/README.md

-Under construction.
-Will be promoted to version 1.0 when stable.

 LiftKit has been developed as a framework for a proprietary CMS.
 It is currently lacking in documentation;
 but its primary goals are flexability, testability, modularity, performance, and simplicity.